 If you are worried about a potential hard inquiry and the effect it might have on your credit score, you have a few options.
 First, before you apply for any sort of major loan, like an auto loan, a mortgage, or even student loans, ask the lender whether a hard or soft inquiry will be required in order to secure the funds.

 Go Ahead, Rate Shop

-While too many hard inquiries can make you look like a credit risk, ratings agencies understand that several inquiries in a short period of time may be because you’re “rate shopping.”
+While too many hard inquiries can make you look like you are a credit risk, rating agencies understand that several inquiries in a short period could be because you’re “rate shopping.”
 The agencies will group those inquiries, such as from several mortgage lenders if you’re home loan shopping, into a single hard inquiry on your report.

 The Bottom Line

 While both soft and hard credit inquiries are performed to assess the state of your credit, hard inquiries can affect your credit score for a year and stay on your credit report for 24 months.
 That’s why it’s important to understand the difference between hard and soft credit inquiries, and when each is required.